Adrian Lam: Coaching career

 In 2009 he moved to the St. George Illawarra Dragons as assistant coach under Wayne Bennett.

 Lam became the coach of the St George-Illawarra Dragons Under 20s team in 2010 and 2011.
 He returned as coach of Papua New Guinea in 2012.

 Lam returned to Wigan Warriors in 2019 as interim Head Coach and later in 2019 made his spell as Wigan coach full time as he signed for another year after Shaun Edwards opted not to join Wigan for 2020.
 In 2020, Lam coached Wigan to the League Leaders Shield and guided them to the 2020 Super League Grand Final against St Helens where Wigan lost 8-4 after a try scored by the Saints following the full-time siren.
 Lam was seen openly crying during the post match interviews.

 In round 20 of the 2021 Super League season, Wigan were defeated at the DW Stadium by St Helens 2-26 under Lam's coaching.
-It was the first time in the clubs history, since moving to the DW Stadium in 1999, that they had failed to score a single try.
+It was the first time in the club's history, since moving to the DW Stadium in 1999, that they had failed to score a single try.

 The following week, in Round 21, Wigan were beaten at home by Leeds 0-14, and this was the first time in Super League era that Wigan had been held scoreless at home.

 On 31 August 2021 after a number of poor results, Lam announced that he would be leaving Wigan at the end of the 2021 season, after three seasons in charge.

 Lam's final game in charge of Wigan came in the first week of the 2021 Playoffs Series against Leeds where Wigan lost 8-0.

 On 17 November 2021, Lam was announced as head coach of Betfred Championship side Leigh Centurions, replacing interim head coach Kurt Haggerty.

 On 3 October 2022, Lam coached Leigh in their Million Pound Game victory over Batley which saw the club promoted back to the Super League.
 Lam achieved the double in his first full season as Leigh coach as the club also won the RFL 1895 Cup.

+On 12 August 2023, Lam guided Leigh to victory in the 2023 Challenge Cup final against Hull Kingston Rovers.
+It was Leigh's first major trophy in 52 years.

+Lam guided Leigh to a fifth placed finish in the 2023 Super League season.
+Leigh were eliminated in the first week of the playoffs against Hull Kingston Rovers.

+In the 2024 Super League season, Lam took Leigh to the semi-final against arch-rivals Wigan where they lost 38-0.
+The following year in 2025, Lam guided Leigh to a third placed finish on the table.
+For a second consecutive year, Leigh played Wigan in the semi-final where they lost 18-6.